Malaysia

 Road trips from Singapore to Malaysia

-Since the Singapore-Malaysia land border reopened, most of us have gotten excited about day trips to JB.
 Beyond our neighbouring city, there are plenty of road trip destinations in Johor you can drive to for a weekend getaway.
-Hikes in the rainforest, historical architecture and delicious local food are just a few of the things to look forward to.
+Hikes in the rainforest, historical architecture, and delicious local food are just a few of the things to look forward to.

-All you need now is your passport and the MySejahtera app.
-So pack your bag, get in the car, switch your Google Maps and head to these Johor destinations.
+All you really need is your passport and a car.
+So pack your bag, get in the car, switch on your Google Maps and head to these Johor destinations.

 P.S.
 For comparison, we’ve included Woodlands Checkpoint as the starting point.
 However, the time it takes may vary depending on traffic conditions.